 With more people moving towards a plant-based diet, it’s only fitting that we round up a few of the best vegetarian and vegan restaurants and cafés in the city.
 We’ve also included some eateries with some impressive vegetarian and vegan options on their menu that are worth trying.
 They’re so good, they’ll have many a carnivore getting more than a little confused…

 Land is pretty new on the scene having opened last year, but it certainly doesn’t blend in the background when it comes to vegetarian and vegan food.
 The restaurant focuses on using seasonal vegetables to create brightly coloured plates where the vegetable is the star of the show, proving meat isn’t the be all and end all.
 The décor and food are both elegant but in terms of the price tag dishes remain reasonably priced, with a two course meal costing £20 and a three course one at £25, or if you’re feeling peckish, 5 courses for £35.
-The menu alters with the seasons but currently you can enjoy plenty of root vegetable dishes such as Vadouvan roast carrot or celeriac with barley, soubise and a yeast broth.
+The menu alters with the seasons but previously for autumn you could enjoy plenty of root vegetable dishes such as Vadouvan roast carrot or celeriac with barley, soubise and a yeast broth.
 The team also weirdly combine veg in their desserts such as aerated chocolate with butternut squash and cherry or a sweetcorn and blackberry tart, but somehow the flavours work well in harmony.

-26 Great Western Arcade, Colmore Row, B2 5HU
+Land, 26 Great Western Arcade, Colmore Row, B2 5HU

 Located in the impressive Grand Central Station, Yakinori brings an exciting taste of Japan to the heart of Birmingham.
 For all you veggie and vegans out there (or if you just fancy hitting your five a day), this restaurant has some tasty meat-free offerings.
 For starters, you can have a katsu curry in miniature form by devouring some pumpkin croquettes coated in crispy panko breadcrumbs and served with a tonkatsu sauce.
 Yakinori also offers veggie curries, noodle dishes, ramen, salads and sushi variations so you can enjoy the flavours of Japan without the meat.
 You can even get a bit of everything if you can’t decide by ordering their veggie bento box.